China Scholarship Council.

 Please be aware that students funded through this scheme must abide by any additional terms and conditions set by the CSC.
 Scholars will be required to enter into a legally binding agreement with the CSC before they are able to take up the scholarship.
 If there are any significant developments that could affect/hamper a scholar's expected completion of the PhD, scholars are advised to get in touch with the Education Section in the Chinese Embassy.

-King’s College London accepts applications for the K-CSC awards up until 23:59 GMT on 4 January 2022.
+King’s College London accepts applications for the K-CSC awards up until 23:59 UK time on 2 January 2023.

 To apply, please follow the instructions below.